qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

     :widths: 30 70

     * - type
-      - The type of the exception [Not Implemented!]
+      - The type of the exception
     * - description
       - Descriptive text under which circumstances this exception is thrown.